Who We Are

 Allison joined WHOI OTT in 2015.
-Managing the office’s web presence as well as the communications, marketing, and outreach efforts, she works to facilitate commercialization of WHOI innovations & extend the reach of WHOI technologies within the scientific community as well as the greater business community.
+Managing the office’s communications, marketing, and outreach efforts, she works to facilitate commercialization of WHOI innovations & extend the reach of WHOI technologies within the scientific community as well as the greater business community.
 Prior to joining WHOI, Allison worked in marketing for WHOI OTT, marketing and communications roles both in the US and internationally, and as a professional photographer.
 She holds a B.S. in Environmental Science from the University of Connecticut.
 Allison is a Registered Technology Transfer Professional (RTTP), a member of the Licensing Executives Society, and a member of the Association for University Technology Managers.